Calamus Creek (Wisconsin): Course

 Calamus Creek rises in west central Dodge County near the intersection of Mt.
 Pleasant and Van Buren roads and follows a highly winding, generally easterly course through Dodge County.
 It flows into the Beaver Dam River about 3 mi southwest of Beaver Dam, near the intersection of County Roads J and G. Thirteen minor streams empty into the creek along its course.

 The relatively small watershed, contained mostly within the town of Calamus, is entirely rural with no cities or villages.
 U.S. Route 151 passes through it, as well as the Adams subdivision of the Union Pacific Railroad.

 Geography

 The region is predominantly agricultural, with some wetlands, grassland, and forested areas.
-The Wisconsin DNR labels the landtype as the Beaver Dam drumlins, a land formation marked by till plains and terminal moraines created during the Wisconsin Ice Age: "the characteristic landform pattern is rolling till plain with drumlins and scattered muck deposits.
+The Wisconsin DNR labels the land type as the Beaver Dam drumlins, a land formation marked by till plains and terminal moraines created during the Wisconsin Ice Age: "the characteristic landform pattern is rolling till plain with drumlins and scattered muck deposits.
 Soils are predominantly well drained silt over calcareous sandy loam till."
 The original vegetation cover is primarily white oak, black oak, bur oak, marsh and sedge meadow, wet prairie, and lowland shrubs.

 Calamus Creek is part of the larger Upper Rock River Basin.
 The 57.33 mi of the streams comprising the Calamus Creek watershed cover 30.18 sqmi, or 19315 acres, with 54.39 acres covered by five unnamed lakes and 3627.39 acres of wetlands.